 Gall’s law states: “A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.”
 Any ultimately huge opportunity in the construction sector will look tactile and simple right now.
 For this reason, we are absolutely obsessed with founders who tell us a big tactile change they want to effect in construction — not an abstract or fringe idea.

 Without a moat, competition will ultimately inevitably drop prices and compress margins to a point where there is no economic profit and the investments we made are burnt.
 In opportunities that appear certain because there are no emerging behaviors, competition will likely already be entrenched.
 No amount of defensibility can typically create outsized investment returns for us.
-We always opt to stay out of opportunities where there are no emerging behaviors.
+We always opt to stay out of opportunity where there are no emerging behaviors.
 Instead, we look for spaces where we discover differentiating emerging tech, customers beginning to spread the word, and unique partnerships and business models emerging.
 And then we back the team that has what it takes to become the defensible #1 or #2 player in their space.

 “What’s the number one form of differentiation in any industry?
 Being number one.”— Marc Andreessen, Andreessen Horowitz

-In picking growth opportunities we face a business strategy trade-off: do we prefer opportunities with initially high margins over opportunities with initially low margins.
+In picking growth opportunities we will face a business strategy trade-off: do we prefer opportunities with initially high margins over opportunities with initially low margins.
 Picking opportunities with currently high margins looks enticing.
 But: generally, higher margin opportunities in B2B tend to grow more slowly due to slower sales cycles and slower cash flow.
 This creates slower discovery and low optionality.
 Instead, it can be smarter to think about opportunities in ways how we can make them ultimately (not necessarily initially) defensible in order to increase margins at that point in time and how we can blitzscale them.
 Counter-intuitively, intentionally accepting low margins to increase fast adoption, growth and discovery can be the lower risk and higher return approach.

 Technology outcomes are more linearly predictable than market outcomes.
 Ergo: we are more inclined to exploit big opportunities where we begin to observe emerging market demand and where technology can provide us defensible advantages, than accepting opportunities where market demand is entirely unclear and where technological differentiation is hard to achieve.

-Because markets are complex adaptive systems, there are probably three to four things out of ten we can control that matter for the success of our growth opportunities. (we stole this with pride from our friends over at Khosla — couldn’t have said it any better).
+Because markets are complex adaptive systems, there are probably three to four things out of ten we can control that matter for the success of our growth opportunities (we stole this with pride from our friends over at Khosla — couldn’t have said it any better).
 Our competitors will control another three or four.
 The rest are unknown to us before the fact (i.e. luck, believe it or not).
 For this reason, we must consider that our opportunities must be driven by people who excel at adapting in fast-paced adaptive environments and who have an outsized will to succeed.
 Only such people will allow us to grow and discover fast, and create optionality for us over time.
 The single most certain choice we can make before the fact is picking A+ people.

 Returns of innovation opportunities strongly tend to distribute along a power law distribution (aka fat tail).
 This means that a handful of opportunities in the construction sector will generate outsized returns in excess of 40x on investment.
 50% of all opportunities will usually be total write-offs.
 The remaining opportunities will generate low return multiples.